What is an Analytical Report and How to Create One

-- A title page – including the main topic or purpose of the report
+A title page – including the main topic or purpose and the type of report

 Table of contents – in a logical or chronological order

 A clause – specifying and presenting the methods used for the activity

-- The conclusions – according to the results and information gathered in the report
+The conclusions – according to the results and information gathered in the business report

 The recommendations – given by the employee who created the report

 Sections for bibliography or appendices – when necessary

 To write a successful analytical report, make sure you follow these instructions:

 Identify the Problem

-The first step to creating an analytical report is identifying the problem and the people affected by it.
-Make sure you describe the problem by including information on where it began, what techniques were used to solve it so far, and the effectiveness of them.
+The first step to creating an analytical report is identifying the problem and the demographics affected by it.
+Make sure you describe the problem by including information on where it began, what techniques were used to solve it so far, and their effectiveness.

 Explain Your Methods

 To understand the analysis process better, imagine you’re writing an analytical report on obeying speed limits.
 You’re assessing and comparing the success and failure of formerly proposed solutions: constructing speed bumps, posting speed limit signs, or using police traffic stops.

 What’s the Most Important Aspect of Analytical Reporting?

 Although plain data isn’t enough to solve the problem, it does provide the necessary tools to make informed decisions.
 Even if you don’t get the expected results, data helps you explain and justify your situation.